 Sprint planning is the cornerstone of successful Agile methodology implementation.
 Many projects fail precisely due to shortcomings during the planning phase, when teams cannot clearly define the scope of work or incorrectly estimate time requirements.
 Key takeaways

-New work tools fail not because the technology is inadequate, but because the human conditions for adoption are not met.
-Resistance, skepticism, and reversion to prior habits are predictable outcomes when implementation is treated as a deployment task rather than a change management challenge.
+New work tools fail not because the technology is inadequate, but because the human conditions for adoption aren't met.
+Resistance, skepticism, and reversion to old habits are predictable when implementation is treated as a deployment task rather than a change management challenge.
+Getting adop

 Workload management is one of the primary determinants of long-term team performance.
 Sustained overload predictably produces quality degradation, error accumulation, and talent loss — each of which compounds the original capacity problem.
 The alternative is not simply working less, but workin